A few months ago, whispers about a test that would change the way brands advertise on Facebook started circulating industry blogs.

 Image Text: High

-As you can see, to get your ad’s reach restricted, you really have to cram it full of text — especially since not all text counts toward the rule.
+To get your ad’s reach restricted, you really have to cram it full of text — especially since not all text counts toward the rule.

 The following are exceptions, and DO NOT count as text on your ad image: